Gifts from Writers

 Boileau also wisely stated, “A new thought is not one that no one has ever thought.
 It is a thought which must have come to everyone, but which someone first thinks of expressing.”

 About twenty years ago, I typed a list of five rules to follow during the composition of any writing.
-The list is on a very high-quality paper that cannot be found nowadays.
+The list is on a very high-quality paper, the sort that cannot be found nowadays.
 So the paper is almost as valuable to me as the list!

 I do not always follow these rules.
 At times, rules must be broken, but these suggestions nonetheless remain the mainstays of fine literary composition: